← Back to Thought Leadership

 Exploring the DMARC Record: What You Need to Know

-DMARC records are an important part of the email authentication trio (SPF, DKIM, and DMARC), and plays a part in email deliverability.
-DMARC is specifically designed for evaluating email messages.
+DMARC records are an important part of the email authentication trio (SPF, DKIM, and DMARC), and play a critical part in email deliverability.
+DMARC is specifically designed for evaluating email messages and protecting your brand from spoofing.

 DMARC stands for Domain-based Message Authentication, Reporting, and Conformance.
-Your DMARC record tells the receiving email servers what you want them to do with your emails that fail DMARC authentication, whether to do nothing, quarantine, or reject.
+Your DMARC record tells the receiving email servers what you want them to do with emails that fail DMARC authentication — whether to do nothing, quarantine, or reject.

 A primary use of DMARC is to help deal with spoofers.
 DMARC reports are also excellent in helping identify malicious actors and get feedback on your SPF & DKIM pass-fails.